Medicaid is the State and

 agencies , and administers certain health and human services programs

-including the Texas Medicaid Program, Children's Health Insurance Program
+including Texas Medicaid, the Children's Health Insurance Program (CHIP), and

-(CHIP), and Medicaid waste, fraud, and abuse investigations.
-HHSC is responsible
+Medicaid waste, fraud, and abuse investigations.
+HHSC is responsible for the

-for the Texas Medicaid Managed Care Program (State of Texas Access Reform or
+Texas Medicaid Managed Care Program (State of Texas Access Reform or STAR and

-STAR and STAR+PLUS).
-HHSC is also responsible for determining the client's
+STAR+PLUS).
+HHSC is also responsible for determining the client's Medicaid